1maginativepen/youtube-debloater/README.md

 Installation steps:

-Download and unzip yt-cleaner.zip
+Download and unzip youtube-debloater.zip
 Open Chrome and go to chrome://extensions
 Enable Developer mode (top-right toggle)
-Click "Load unpacked" and select the yt-cleaner folder The extension icon will appear in your toolbar
+Click "Load unpacked" and select the youtube-debloater folder The extension icon will appear in your toolbar

 What it does: